MeronNagy/warmup-reps/README.md

 # WarmupReps

-This application is a warmup sets and reps calculator for various strength training programs.
+This application is a fork from https://github.com/nmunson/warmup-reps which is a warmup sets and reps calculator for various strength training programs adjust for personal use.
 You choose your working weight for each exercise in the program and the warmup sets and reps are automatically calculated, along with the weights you need to place on the bar.
-As you use it, it remembers preferences such as bar size, unit system, and the weights for each exercise when you come back for the next workout.
+As you use it, it remembers preferences such as bar size and the weights for each exercise when you come back for the next workout.

 ## Programs